Alejogb1/job-board/blog-data/why-does-the-matlab-fitcsvm-function-fail-to-produce-an-svm-boundary-that-separates-the-data.md

 id: "why-does-the-matlab-fitcsvm-function-fail-to-produce-an-svm-boundary-that-separates-the-data"
 ---

-Alright, let's tackle this.
-I've seen this particular problem manifest itself more times than I’d care to recount, usually involving some frustrating late-night debugging sessions.
+Alright,  I've seen this particular problem manifest itself more times than I’d care to recount, usually involving some frustrating late-night debugging sessions.
 The fact that `fitcsvm` in MATLAB doesn't always generate a separating hyperplane as expected – especially when it seems like it should – stems from several intertwined factors.
 It's not necessarily a bug, but more about the underlying assumptions and how we, as users, are interacting with the algorithm.

 The core issue usually boils down to these major points: data characteristics, parameter tuning, and the underlying optimization process.
 Let’s break each of these down and I'll provide some illustrative examples based on real scenarios I've encountered over the years.